web-illinois/toolkit-builder/site/components/clickable-card.md

 The clickable card is going to eventually be merged into the card component.
 At this point, it will be depreciated.

+For readability, this is inside a container that is restricted to 500px.
+This component will expand to fill the container it is in, and is usually placed in a flex or grid container.